Scholarship & Award Information

 Be attentive to the scholarships as they are posted via the counselor’s monthly update, on the bulletin board, and on the district’s website.
 It is impossible to put every scholarship that colleges, universities, and vocational schools offer out for seniors to apply for.
-It is your responsibility to be searching out scholarships that fit your needs.
+It is your responsibility to search out scholarships that suit your needs.
 The counseling office will pass along scholarships that arrive through the school.

 Please check the criteria carefully.
 For example, if the scholarship requires you to attend a Montana school and you are going out-of-state, you will not qualify.

 Scholarships have deadlines.
 Be sure to give yourself enough time to complete applications thoroughly.
 Do not wait until the last minute to get applications completed, references turned in, or transcripts sent.
 Many applications must be typed.
 It takes time and effort to put together a quality application.

 Seniors are strongly encouraged to take the ACT or SAT before December of their senior year.
 It is best to take both tests by the end of the junior year.
 Often, extra-curricular events in the fall will conflict with test dates.
 If tests are taken during the junior year, this can be avoided.
 All Montana juniors have the opportunity to participate in the ACT during March at no cost.
 Most colleges will accept results from either test.
 However, it is the responsibility of the student to check with the college to find out which test is required.

 When you apply for a scholarship from a college, you must also pay the application fee for admission.
 Do not expect to receive a scholarship if you have not been admitted to the school.
 At some colleges, the admission fee is waived.
 Be sure to ask someone in the admission office if they offer this option.